KhronosGroup/OpenCL-SDK/samples/core/binaries/README.md

 ### Application flow

 The application once a platform and a device is selected tries to read corresponding binary file from the disk.
 In the case of success the program is built from the binary and executed.
-If the binary file is not present in the folder of the program then kernel file is loaded, built for the specified device, and saved as a binary.
+If the binary file is not present in the folder of the program then kernel `.cl` file is loaded, built for the specified device, saved as a binary file, loaded and executed.

 #### Event profiling